Electricity Per Unit Price in Pakistan Today 2023

 • GEPCO: Gujranwala Electric Power Company

-• IESCO: Islamabad Electric Supply Company
+• LESCO: Islamabad Electric Supply Company

 • HESCO: Hyderabad Electric Supply Company